 The centerpieces of this Victorian-lined residential area (also known as Nob Hill) are vibrant Northwest 23rd and 21st avenues, packed with whimsical boutiques, national retailers and restaurants with sidewalk seating ideal for people-watching.

-The largest mall in the state houses nearly 200 stores, an eight-screen movie theater and an indoor ice rink.
+The largest mall in the state houses more than 150 stores, a 10-screen movie theater and an indoor ice rink.
 Located near the Oregon Convention Center, Lloyd Center is easily accessed from downtown via MAX light rail.

 If you’re “so over” the traditional mall format, 811 E. Burnside St. in the Central Eastside is just what the doctor ordered.
 This indie mall of sorts is home to several local apparel shops and accessory designers like Nationale and Haunt, plus a good selection of vintage threads.